jamesshore/quixote/ROADMAP.md

 ## Current Feature: Element Visibility (0.13 release)

-* Review GitHub issues for 'ready to implement' issues and pull requests
 * Review GitHub issues for 'bug' issues that can be easily fixed
+* Final documentation review and polish pass
+	* Change 'links' to 'resources' (or something like that) in readme

-## To Do: Review GitHub issues for 'ready to implement' issues and pull requests
+## To Do: Review GitHub issues for 'bug' issues that can be easily fixed

-* DONE
+* Investigate #34

 ## Dogfooding Notes